 - ”E” is for engineering.
 Offer building challenges that create STEM learning opportunities.
 Try building a tower with cups or make a bridge for plastic animals to walk over.

 - ”M” is for math.
-Explain that patterns are displays that repeat themselves (can be in nature or manmade).
+Explain that patterns are displays that repeat themselves (can be natural or manmade).
 Help your child look for patterns in the world such as repeating numbers on a license plate or rings of wood on a cut tree trunk.

 Think about childhood experiences that fostered your love of science.
 Was it a visit to the local creek to find frogs and salamanders, locating a bird nest and recording the mama bird’s activity, watching your mom fix the leak in the kitchen sink, or playing float and sink with the boats and other objects in the bathtub?